-The tool is a Windows application relying on the .NET Platform and is available as an installation package that performs necessary deployment steps.
+The tool is a Windows application relying on the.NET Platform and is available as an installation package that performs necessary deployment steps.
 Our implementation exploits many advantages of this platform like the rich graphical user interface provided by Windows Presentation Foundation (WPF), short development times due to a high abstraction language (C#), and availability of many libraries provided through NuGet packages.
 Furthermore, the implementation utilizes the Task Parallel Library (TPL) for parallel processing.

 The software consists of over 140,000 lines of code3 organized in about 110 projects.
-While it currently does not support live analysis, it accepts a variety of different network capture formats such as libpcap, pcap-ng, and Microsoft Network Monitor (MNM) format.
+While it currently does not support live analysis, it accepts a variety of different network capture formats such as libPcap, 2020, Pcap-NG, 2020, and Network Monitor (MNM) format.